What is cholesterol?

 When you get your blood tested for cholesterol, you may hear your doctor talk about different types of results: total cholesterol, LDL, HDL, and triglycerides.

-- LDL cholesterol: also known as the “bad” cholesterol” as research has shown high LDL levels raise the risk of coronary artery disease, heart attack, and stroke.
+- LDL cholesterol: also known as the “bad” cholesterol”.
+Research has shown a direct correlation between high LDL levels and coronary artery disease, heart attack, and stroke.

 - HDL cholesterol: also known as the “good” cholesterol.
 Higher levels of HDL are actually associated with lower risk of heart attack and stroke.

 - Triglycerides are also measured; they are another type of fat which rises in the blood after a meal (this is why your doctor may ask you to get your lipid panel drawn while fasting).
 High triglycerides may also increase the risk of heart attack and stroke.

 In general, people who do not have heart disease or stroke already should aim for these numbers:

 - LDL less than 130 (or lower if prior history of heart attack or stroke)

 There are plenty of things that can be done about high cholesterol.
 In addition, just because you have high cholesterol doesn’t mean you are at a very high risk of heart attack or stroke; it is just one risk factor among others that you can modify to live healthier and prevent disease.
 Some modifiable risk factors include: